G-Core/product-documentation/documentation/waap/waap-policies/behavioral-waf.md

 ---
 # Behavioral WAF

 The Web Application and API Protection (WAAP) includes a Behavioral WAF policy group that helps prevent malicious attacks on your websites.
-The policy group contains a set of sophisticated user behavior and reputation analysis policies, which inspect the traffic and defend your website against such threats as spamming or brute force attacks.
+The policy group contains a set of sophisticated user behavior and reputation analysis policies that inspect traffic and defend your website against threats such as spamming or brute force attacks.

 ## Configure policy group